kristina-sparrow/kristina-sparrow/README.md

 ## 👋 Hello!

-I'm a self-taught fullstack developer with a passion for web technologies.
-My coding journey began with the goal of solving a problem in my business, <a href="https://www.sparrowsbookshop.com" target="_blank">an online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io (work in progress)</a>.
-And I became obsessed with the art of building things along the way.
-I started with the basics of frontend development by following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, and now I'm diving into backend development learning Node, database design and DevOps.
+I'm a self-taught fullstack developer with a passion for building things.
+My coding journey began with the goal of solving a problem for my <a href="https://www.sparrowsbookshop.com" target="_blank">an online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io (work in progress)</a>.
+I started with the basics of MERN stack development by following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, and now I'm diving into Ruby and Rails.

 You can find a few noteworthy projects in the "Pinned" section below.
-I welcome questions, feedback, criticism (which is highly appreciated), job offers, or simply reaching out to connect.
+I welcome questions, feedback (which is highly appreciated), job offers, or simply reaching out to connect.

 <a href="https://www.linkedin.com/in/kristina-sparrow"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>
 <a href="mailto:sparrow.kristinab@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height=25></a>